GPT-2: Release

 GPT-2 was first announced on 14 February 2019.
 A February 2019 article in The Verge by James Vincent said that, while "[the] writing it produces is usually easily identifiable as non-human", it remained "one of the most exciting examples yet" of language generation programs:

 Give it a fake headline, and it’ll write the rest of the article, complete with fake quotations and statistics.
 Feed it the first line of a short story, and it’ll tell you what happens to your character next.
 It can even write fan fiction, given the right prompt.

 The Guardian described this output as "plausible newspaper prose"; Kelsey Piper of Vox said "one of the coolest AI systems I’ve ever seen may also be the one that will kick me out of my job".
 GPT-2's flexibility was described as "impressive" by The Verge; specifically, its ability to translate text between languages, summarize long articles, and answer trivia questions were noted.

 A study by the University of Amsterdam employing a modified Turing test found that at least in some scenarios, participants were unable to distinguish poems generated by GPT-2 from those written by humans.

+The GPT-2 series contained 4 models, reported in the paper.
+They were not released all at once, but in stages.